Space debris 'event' forces ISS crew to take evasive action

 Washington (AFP) – The United States said Monday it was investigating a "debris-generating event in outer space" after astronauts on the International Space Station were forced to prepare for a possible evacuation.

 "US Space Command is aware of a debris-generating event in outer space.
-We are actively working to characterize the debris field and will continue to ensure all space-faring nations have the information necessary to maneuver satellites if impacted," the agency said.
+We are actively working to characterize the debris field and will continue to ensure all space-faring nations have the information necessary to maneuver satellites if impacted," the military branch said.

 "We are also in the process of working with... the State Department and NASA, concerning these reports and will provide an update in the near future."

-NASA has not yet commented, but its Russian counterpart Roscomos, downplayed the incident.
+NASA has not yet commented, but its Russian counterpart Roscosmos downplayed the incident.

 "The orbit of the object, which forced the crew today to move into spacecraft according to standard procedures, has moved away from the ISS orbit.
 The station is in the green zone," the agency tweeted.